 “Where’s Keating?”
 Casey asked, raising his voice.

 I ducked down all the way to the jungle floor again.
-Small arms fire continued sporadically only a hundred meters away, or so, and I didn’t want to be a target if someone shot in the direction of Casey’s voice.
+Small arms fire continued sporadically only a hundred meters away or so, and I didn’t want to be a target if someone shot in the direction of Casey’s voice.
 I wanted to tell the man that the fire was not gunnery practice but thought better of it.
 The elation of surviving the battle had worn off, and all I felt was deep fatigue and being very tired of trying to bring the new officers up to speed.
-I wondered if the Gunny’s work on me had been as difficult for him, or still difficult for him.
+I wondered if the Gunny’s work on me had been as difficult for him, or was still difficult for him.